ashercn97/funsies/README.md

 # Funsies

-> A fun, friendly, and type-safe ORM for Gleam!
+> A fun, friendly, and type-safe in-betweensies-ORM for Gleam!
 Compose type-safe SQL queries, generate decoders and types from schemas, and with a fun CLI!

 ## About

-Funsies is a type-safe ORM for Gleam.
+Funsies is a type-safe in-betweensies-ORM (?) for Gleam.
 Obviously, there are other database tools for Gleam.
 But, I found that most of them felt too barebones for my taste.
-So, I built the ORM of my dreams.
+So, I built the library of my dreams.

-Funsies comes with a DSL for schema creation (these schemas are used throughout the rest of the ORM), a DSL for building queries (with an innovative, stack-based approach), and a CLI for generating boilerplate code from your schemas.
+Funsies comes with a DSL for schema creation (these schemas are used throughout the rest of the package), a DSL for building queries (with an innovative, stack-based approach), and a CLI for generating boilerplate code from your schemas.
 All in one, simple package.

 ## Installation